dominikrosser/nvim/README.md

 # nvim
 Nvim, to be used in wsl (but works in windows as well).
 Most code copied from others.
+Copy the files in folder { windows: "powershell_utils", wsl: "external_copy_files" } to their respective locations.
 - git clone https://github.com/dominikrosser/nvim ~/.config/nvim
 - sudo apt-get install zsh
 - chsh -s $(which zsh)